dftbplus/skpar/docs/source/tutorials/tutorials.rst

 ------------------------------

-In this example we try to fit a 3-rd order polynomial to a few points extracted from a such a polynomial.
+In this example we try to fit a 3-rd order polynomial to a few points extracted from such a polynomial.

 The setup of SKOPT consists of 4 items: